Bryan-Meza/Bryan-Meza/README.md

 ---

 ### 💼 Projects
-- **Customer Service System Redesign** (2020-2023): Redesigned a customer service system to streamline processes using SQL, PHP, and Bootstrap.
+- **Customer Service System Redesign** (2020-2023): Redesigned a customer service system to streamline processes using SQL, PHP and Bootstrap.
 - **Streaming Service** (June 2023): Developed a model for a streaming platform in C++.
 - **Messaging Application** (October 2022): Created a messaging application using Kotlin and Firebase for data storage.